Note: DCFPI updated these priorities on June 17, 2025, to reflect the mayor’s proposed budget

 Tax and Revenue

-- Allocate $80 million to support families and take aim at child poverty by expanding DC’s Child Tax Credit (CTC).
-Expand the CTC to all children under age 18 (including those with an ITIN) and increase the maximum credit to at least $1,500 per child for families with the lowest incomes.
+- Allocate at least $14.6 million to restore DC’s Child Tax Credit (CTC) to support families and take aim at child poverty.
+Consider allocating another $80 million to expand the CTC to all children under age 18 (including those with an Individual Taxpayer Identification Number) and to increase the maximum credit to at least $1,500 per child for families with the lowest incomes.
 Lawmakers should also consider an opt-in coaching program modeled after LIFT’s Coaching + Cash program, evaluation of which found statistically significant increases in LIFT families’ personal and household income, employment, financial well-being, and social support as well as educational enrollment and attainment.

 - Close a loophole to ensure all businesses operating in DC pay their fair share of taxes by adopting a Business Activity Tax.
 Close a lucrative loophole that allows many non-resident business owners, and some high-powered corporations, to avoid DC business taxes.
 A 2 percent BAT could raise $500 million per year, depending on adjustments to existing business taxes.